starikcetin/Eflatun.SceneReference/README.md

 ```

-## Inline Validation & Fix Utilities
+## Inline Inspector Utilities

 A scene will be accessible in runtime only if one of the following is true:

 1. The scene is added and enabled in build settings.
 2. The scene is in an addressables group.

 `Eflatun.SceneReference` on the other hand, allows you to assign onto it any scene you wish.
 This behaviour may cause runtime bugs when loading scenes.
-To prevent these potential bugs, `Eflatun.SceneReference` provides inline validation and fix utilities.
+To prevent these potential bugs, `Eflatun.SceneReference` provides inline inspector utilities.

 In this example: